It is fascinating to see how much has changed in the composite decking space of the building products industry over just the last ten years.

 Homeowner trends cannot be the only consideration in product development, though.

-And because of a strong and influential trade industry, a composite decking manufacturer must make sure that they also meet the needs of builders and retailers in order to have a successful building product.
+And because of a strong and influential trade industry, a composite decking manufacturer must make sure that they also meet the needs of builders and retailers to have a successful building product.

 While contractors are also concerned with the homeowner’s desires for improved performance and rich aesthetics, consideration for practicality and ease of installation can be a major factor in choosing a composite decking brand.